 As for estimating interview costs, there is no national data available on the expenses of couples.
-One obvious starting point is just to double the estimated costs for one, leading to an estimated median of $8,000, with a possible range of $2,000 to $23,000.
+One obvious starting point is just to double the estimated costs for one, leading with an estimated $8,000, with a possible range of $2,000 to $26,450.

 While interviewing costs are the main part of the cost of the residency process, don’t forget about application fees.